sammyfort/mNotify-laravel/README.md

     Notify::updateGroup('New Group', 3);
   }

-  //the first parameter is the New name, the second parameter is the id of the group you want to delete
+  //the first parameter is the New name, the second parameter is the id of the group you want to update

 }